 Overthinking helps no one.
 It has never helped anyone and it never will.
 If you have an obsessive personality, you must be familiar with those long nights where you would make up stories in your mind about something that’s happening in real life too.

 There you are safe because you get to play and replay every single scenario you can think of.
 But it doesn’t guarantee that they are true.

-This means you wasted a good night’s sleep overthinking something instead of learning to wait for an explanation, an outcome, or even asking someone what’s going on.
+This technically means you wasted a good night of sleep overthinking about something instead of learning to wait for an explanation, an outcome, or even asking someone what’s going on.

-My suggestion: Whenever you feel like overthinking, try to bring your mind slowly back to calmness – just like meditating.
+My suggestion: whenever you feel like overthinking, and just like meditating, try to bring your mind slowly back to calmness.